“Is your play weird, or weird-ish?”

 If you’d like to dig a bit deeper, here’s that promised elaboration:

 Question 1: Are you a woman*?

 We’re being glib (*and to be more specific, we work with female-identified, trans and gender-nonconforming people) because we know from long experience that the woman part of our mission doesn’t always seem forthright to everyone…

 Here’s the deal: it’s about opportunity, not content.
-So even if your play tells a “woman’s story,” or has lots of great parts for women actors, if you happen to be a guy, it’s still not gonna cut it woman-wise, not with us.
-Our mission is to provide opportunity to a female-identified artist no matter what her play or project is about.
-For that matter, if you’re a woman playwright but think your play’s subject matter or cast make-up might not be “woman-ish” enough for us — it’s not an issue, just send the thing!
+So even if your play tells a “woman’s story,” or has lots of great parts for women actors, if you also happen to be a guy, it’s still not gonna cut it.
+Our mission is to provide opportunity to an artist who is underserved because of their gender or gender identity, no matter what the play or project is about.
+For that matter, if you’re a woman+ playwright but think your play’s subject matter or cast make-up might not be “woman-ish” enough for us — that’s not an issue, just send it!